danielharrell/open-eyes-lect-2017-18/Open.md

 A matter of fact rather than a matter for doubt.
 But this confronts us with another paradox.
 For how can we take a matter *as* fact, if it is easy to doubt?
-That is, how can we read what Eliot writes about self-transcendence as she intends it, if it is possible to doubt what she writes as she intends it?
-One answer is that what Eliot writes about self-transcendence can be questioned outside the novel, even if it ought to go unquestioned inside the novel.
+That is, how can we *read* what Eliot writes about self-transcendence as she intends it, if it is possible to *doubt* what she writes as she intends it?
+One answer is that what Eliot writes about self-transcendence can be questioned outside the novel, even if it goes unquestioned inside the novel.
 But this answer only sharpens the paradox.
 For why is it only outside the novel, and outside ourselves as readers of the novel, that a description of being outside ourselves becomes questionable?

-Nor do we need a novel to pose the paradox.
+Nor do we need a novel to pose the paradox, or sharpen it.
 Consider the following passage, from a book of philosophy by Henri
 Bergson: